Shallow-Seek/fazif.yazi/README.md

 2. The 3 default scripts `faziffd`, `fazifrg`, and `fazifrga` provided are examples with features shown in the next section.
 The plugin still works with your scripts without them.

-Simple put your fzf script in `~/.config/yazi/plugins/fazif.yazi` and set a keybinding to use them.
+Simple put your script in `~/.config/yazi/plugins/fazif.yazi` and set a keybinding to use them.
 To make your script search on selected items, just add `$*` to the search command.
 Check `faziffd` to see that.

 Make sure your scripts are executable: